awslabs/aws-sdk-swift/reference/0.x/AWSIoTSiteWise/IoTSiteWiseClient.md

 ### `describeGatewayCapabilityConfiguration(input:completion:)`

 Retrieves information about a gateway capability configuration.
 Each gateway capability defines data sources for a gateway.
 A capability configuration can contain multiple data source configurations.
 If you define OPC-UA sources for a gateway in the IoT SiteWise console, all of your OPC-UA sources are stored in one capability configuration.
-To list all capability configurations for a gateway, use <a href="https:​//docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_DescribeGateway.html">DescribeGateway.
+To list all capability configurations for a gateway, use [DescribeGateway](https://docs.aws.amazon.com/iot-sitewise/latest/APIReference/API_DescribeGateway.html).

 ``` swift
 public func describeGatewayCapabilityConfiguration(input: DescribeGatewayCapabilityConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<DescribeGatewayCapabilityConfigurationOutputResponse, DescribeGatewayCapabilityConfigurationOutputError>) -> Void)